AzureZenith/Emergency_Waitlist/db.md

 - currentAddress: patient's address.
 Included to differentiate patients who lack health cards.

 ### Visits Attributes:
+- visitID: automatically incremented surrogate key.
+- patientID_fk: foreign key specifying which patient is visiting.
+- arrivalTime: when the patient showed up and began waiting.
+- seenByDoctor: when the patient was assigned a room/doctor.
+- dischareTime: when the patient has been fully treated and is ready to leave.

 ### Symptoms Attributes:
+-

 ### Doctors Attributes: